Joe D?Orazio was born on the 27th July 1922 in Bermondsey,

 On radio, Joe worked on the ?Late Night Show?, with Monty Modlyn, and was on the panel with Monty and Anne Shelton, which ended up with Joe singing a duet of ?My Old Man said follow the van ? with Miss Piggy.
 Up until then his role had been to answer listeners questions on wrestling !

-In 1991, following the sad demise of the TV wrestling favourite and charity worker extraordinaire : Catweazle from cancer, Joe realised that there was a need for wrestlers to hold a regular get together and not just at funerals.
+In the early 1990s following the sad demise of the TV wrestling favourite and charity worker extraordinaire : Catweazle from cancer, Joe realised that there was a need for wrestlers to hold a regular get together and not just at funerals.
 Mal Mason subsequently held a gathering in his Kent garden, but only managed to attract 6 people, and then Joe decided to Found the British Wrestlers Reunion with the aid of Tony Scarlo .
 Their next attempt several weeks later, also in Mason?s home, rose to 13 visitors, with the result that the event was moved to London , in the pub owned by the great dazzler himself: Joe Cornelius.
 One year later, the Dazzler emigrated and Wayne Bridges assisted by his lovely partner : Sarah Bridges took over as hosts, a role that they have adopted since.
 Although Scarlo and Mason have since left the fold, relinquishing their responsibilities some years ago, the Reunion with Joe at the helm, has grown out of all proportion and flourishes to this day, to have become the largest Annual gathering of its type in the world, only exceeded by the Cauliflower Alley Club in the United States.
 As a mark of recognition for all his efforts in achieving this remarkable feat, Joe was made Life President in 2003.